yigitabdulla/Data-Scraper/README.md

-# Second Hand Car App
+# Agent Based Second-Hand Car Application

 This repository contains a Second Hand Car App implemented in Python using the Tkinter library for user interface and Selenium for web scraping.
 The app allows users to filter and search for second-hand cars based on various criteria such as brand, model, year, and price range.
 Additionally, it provides a scraping feature to fetch data from a car sales website.